ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example.md

     }
 }
 ```
 The ResourcesController handles resources like images and additional customizations.
-Please copy following code into the ResourcesController:
+Copy the "static" folder from here (link) into the recources folder.
+Then add a controllers folder into the recources.
+Create a ```taskana-customization.json``` file inside the controllers folder.
+Then, please copy following code into the ResourcesController:

 ```
 package com.example.demo.controller;